neomake/neomake/README.md

     g:neomake_{ language }_{ makername }_maker

 Where `{ language }` is replaced with the name of the language, and `{ makername }` is replaced with the name that you want your maker to have.
-If your maker does not follow this convention, neomake will not be able to see it, and you will get an error message like `{ makername } not found`.
+If your maker does not follow this convention, Neomake will not be able to see it, and you will get an error message like `{ makername } not found`.

-Explanation for the strings making up the errorformat can be found by typing `:h errorformat` in Neovim/Vim.
+Explanation for the strings making up the errorformat can be found by typing `:h errorformat` in Neovim (or Vim).

 If the string `'%:p'` shows up anywhere in the `'args'` list, it will be `expand()`ed to the full path of the current file in place.
 Otherwise, the full